reb-ddm/redensificaition/README.md

 Then run `streamlit run script.py`.

-## Usage
+## Features

 You can choose a file, which gets sent to Azure for labeling.
-Then the predicted labels are shown on the browser.
+Then the predicted labels are shown in the app.

+It only shows the labels with a probability greater than 20%.

 ## How to install wandb (not necessary at the moment)